-The Analyses and Comments section presents and explains the data tables derived from the analyses performed during the course
+The Analyses and Comments section presents and explains the data tables derived from the analyses performed during the course of the survey.

 The Findings and Recommendations section presents the problems uncovered concerning CIMIS at CCDOC, and includes proposed solutions to them.